 ● Ball Control: In Futsal, the emphasis is on control of the ball and technique.
 Due to limited space, boundary lines, and constant opponent pressure, it is essential to have good ball control skills.

 ● Speed of Play: With the four-second restart rule and constant pressure from the opposition, Futsal players must learn to think and act fast.

 ● Continuous Play: Futsal players must continue the play instead of stopping and having time to watch.
 This can be physically demanding which in turn develops good physical conditioning.

 ● Knowledge of The Game: With only five players on the field and non-stop action, players are able to develop a thorough technical understanding of Futsal very quickly.

 ● Framing The Goal: The size of the goal and penalty area assist the goalkeeper in narrowing the angle, so players learn to frame the goal and shoot accurately.

 ● Fun: Above all else, the fact that Futsal is a fast-paced, skill-oriented game makes it a whole lot of fun to play!

 Image Credit: arnoldsportsfestival.com.au

-Now that you know more about what Futsal is and how it’s played, you may be wondering how do you get your child involved?
+Now that you know more about what Futsal is and how it’s played, you may be wondering how do you get your kids into futsal and involved with a club?
 There are Futsal programs available in most indoor sports centres and the Australian Futsal Association has details of Futsal clubs and programs offered throughout Australia.